philip-raschke/educredentials/README.md

 - `educredentials/badge_data`: Contains the Moodle plugin for verifiable credentials.
 Inside this directory, you will find a README file with installation and usage instructions.

 For any further information or inquiries, please contact us at krause@tu-berlin.de.

+## References
+- [1] Beatty, B., & Ulasewicz, C. (2006).
+Faculty perspectives on moving from Blackboard to the Moodle learning management system.
+TechTrends, 50(4), 36-45.